Chief Marketing Officer of Ideamotive. Travel addict and remote work advocate.

 There is probably no one willing to invest in the high fashion industry in Kabul or Manila.
 Surely there, you can find a handful of consumers or a few inspiring ideas, but why the agony and risks when there is Paris or Milan - the world-renowned design capitals.
 A similar situation has developed in the field of the latest technologies - the United States sets high standards that the whole world is trying to meet.

 Nevertheless, if you still have any doubts or questions concerning the topic, feel free to contact highly experienced specialists from Ideamotive.
-We help startups manage and scale their development teams and provide top tech talent across all industries.
+We help startups manage and scale their development teams and provide top tech talent, including app developers in Chicago, across all industries.

 Michał is a digital marketing veteran with a growth hacking mindset and 10+ years of experience.
 His goal is building high-quality technological content, with particular emphasis on React and Ruby on Rails.
 Traveler, climber, remote work advocate.View all author posts